 WA Botanic Garden, opened in 1965, celebrates the unique and diverse plant life of Western Australia.

-A new selected native species that are particularly relevant to the Perth community is featured monthly, with a focus on plants that are flowering at the time.
+A selection of native species that are particularly relevant to the Perth community, with a focus on plants that are looking their best right now.

 Plant development is undertaken to 'conserve, develop, manage and display collections of WA and other flora'.

 We support the trend to incorporate native plants into garden beds to preserve fresh water supplies, celebrate our unique flora and provide resources for the fauna of Perth which manage to survive in urban areas.